Recipe for Success

 Barron died in March 2018, but her family continues to run the business.
 Daughter Gladys Harrison, former manager and now owner, said her mom’s plan to start a restaurant was met with pushback from lenders, who thought she was too old to start a business and, despite decades of cooking and catering, lacked experience.

 In 2007, Barron realized her dream of opening a restaurant.
 Her made-from-scratch soul food dishes, sweet potato desserts, and warm personality drew customers.
 Business took off in 2008 when Big Mama’s Kitchen was featured on the Food Network’s Diners, Drive-Ins, and Dives.
 The restaurant also appeared on the Travel Channel and Sundance Channel.

 Big Mama’s will soon move from 45th Street and Bedford Avenue to its new home in the Highlander Accelerator Building, a commercial and community center at 30th and Parker streets.
 Harrison is excited to be a part of the revitalized north Omaha neighborhood and to fulfill a promise she made to her mom.
 “She said, ‘Gladys, that’s your charge, to take the restaurant to the next level.’”

 Many new restaurants fail in the first year.
 Keeping Big Mama’s Kitchen going for 12 years brings Harrison and her family a sense of accomplishment and pride.
-While obstacles exist, those who are persistent, creative, willing to embrace technology, and prepared to work hard, Harrison said,
+While obstacles exist, those who are persistent, creative, willing to embrace technology, and prepared to work hard, Harrison said, can succeed.

 She urged aspiring restaurateurs to sign up for entrepreneurial classes, explore mentorships and apprenticeships, and learn how to write a business plan and market themselves.
 “This is the time for women,” Harrison said.
 “I encourage any woman—whatever you want to do, do it.”